 What a loving God we have, beloved!
 We are flawed and imperfect people, living in a fallen world.
 But we have a perfect Lord (Father, Son, and Holy Spirit) who pledges to lead us through this confusing life.
-He doesn’t just give us guidance, He is our Guide.
+He doesn’t just give us guidance; He is our Guide.
 “This God is our God for ever and ever; He will be our guide even to the end.”1

 The Old Testament shows the Lord graciously loving and redeeming the ancient Israelites, leading them out of slavery, and protecting and counseling them along their journey to the Promised Land and up until Jesus’ incarnation.
 Even though Israel turned away from God often, He patiently persevered with them, bringing them back to Himself time after time.
-The Lord gave them and us His Guide Book (the Old and New Testaments) containing His wisdom and covering many facets of life.
+The Lord gave them and us His Guide Book (the Old and New Testaments) containing His wisdom and covering most facets of life.
 The Lord’s Moral Law doesn’t show us the way to be saved, but rather the way saved ones behave in thankfulness to the Lord who saves us by His free grace.
 That’s true in both Testaments.
 The Old Testament law was our tutor to bring us to Christ, that we might be justified by faith in Jesus.2

 In the New Testament, God’s Son not only gives rules, He pledges to instruct us in righteousness, to direct our paths, and to empower us to walk in those ways.
-Christ picks us up when we fall, forgives us and purifies us when we repent and return to Him.
-And Christ who began a good work in us will bring it to completion at the day of His return.3 King Jesus promised His apostles that His Holy Spirit would work with His written word and guide them into all truth.
+Christ picks us up when we fall, and forgives and purifies us when we repent and return to Him.
+And Christ who began a good work in us will bring it to completion until the day of His return.3 King Jesus promised His apostles that His Holy Spirit would work with His written word and guide them into all truth.
 As 21st century Christians live by the Scriptures which Christ’s Spirit gave us through His apostles and prophets, Jesus’ promise of guidance extends to us.
 Aren’t we blessed?
 It’s right for us to expect God’s help in decision making because He pledged it.
 People give advice, but the Lord gives guidance.

 PROBLEMS OF GUIDANCE

-Even with God’s great and precious promises to care for us and guide us, troubles still plague us in working this out.
-We can honestly think that we are being led by Jesus, when we’re really going our own way like the people in the days of the Judges.4 We can seek the Lord’s direction, but not be sure how to tell when we receive it.
+Even with God’s great and precious promises to care for and guide us, troubles still plague us in working this out.
+We can honestly think that we are being led by Jesus, when we’re really going our own way like people in the days of the Judges.4 We can seek the Lord’s direction, but not be sure how to tell when we receive it.
 This can make us worry.
 Sometimes we can refuse to take action unless we “feel led to act.”
 That can make us passively wait for God to zap us, doing nothing in the meantime.

 Deuteronomy 29:29 asserts, “The secret things belong to the Lord our God, but the things revealed belong to us and to our children forever, that we may follow all the words of this law.”
 This important Scripture means that when some issues in our life are foggy (marriage, work, church decisions), we are to do what is clearly spelled out in God’s Book on all other issues.
 It is always the Lord’s will that we should be sanctified, consecrated to Him, separated and set apart for pure and holy Christ-like living.
 That’s the biggest issue.
 Jesus says: Seek first God’s kingdom and His righteousness and everything else falls into place.5 That’s what He requires of us whatever our church, family, employment circumstances.
 Christ usually guides us one step at a time, so as we submit to Him by faith in what is clear for us to do, Jesus reveals more.